CopperSpice API 1.9.2

 inline

-Returns true if there is at least one item before the iterator.
-This occurs when the iterator is not at the beginning of the container.
+Returns true if there is at least one item before the iterator, otherwise returns false.

 See also